Soar-Development/validator-migration/README.md

 ## Contact

-For support or inquiries, please contact [Your Name/Organization] at [Your Email].
+For support or inquiries, please contact us from our Discord or Telegram Channels.